mdklatt/serial-perl/doc/tutorial.rst

 Filters are used to manipulate data records after they have been parsed by a Reader or before they are written by a Writer.
-A filter is any function, class method, or callable object that takes a data record as its only argument and returns a data record or `undef` to reject the record.
+A filter is any function, class method, or callable object that takes a data record as its only argument and returns a data record or ``undef`` to reject the record.

+..  code-block:: perl

     my $month_filter = sub {
         $ Filter function to restrict data to records from March.